 Once we remove the idea of an Objective Reality, mental health is a very straightforward proposition.
 But thanks to some mistakes by some early, admittedly brilliant people like Freud, we got lost for a few decades as we focused on the content of our thoughts rather than on the fact that we were thinking at all.

 The other mistake we make is that we don’t trust ourselves.
 Rather ironically, a belief in science has caused too many people to completely defer their awareness and common sense to the point where you’ll see people doing truly insane things just because they were told to.

 Rather than the content of thought, we’re focusing on the quality of thoughts.
 And people are beginning to see their psychology as malleable, flexible and resilient because it is all of those things.
-We’ve just lived a generation or three where we supplanted our own wisdom with science and it took science this long to catch up to what aware people had already noticed.
+We’ve just lived a generation or three where we supplanted our own wisdom with a misdirected and incomplete science, and it took science this long to catch up to what aware people had already noticed.

 Yes there a lot of people still pawning off old ideas, but happy people all agree —there is an enormous level of choice in being happy.
 Become aware of it and start making those choices.
 Because that is what will lead you to the sort of quiet, peaceful, healthy place that allows life to be as enjoyable as it is rewarding.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.